Hymenolepis nana (Dwarf Tapeworm): Life Cycle, Autoinfection, and Lab Diagnosis

 - Smaller amounts can be examined, but the specimen will likely dry out before examination (unacceptable for testing).

-- The concentration of eggs can be done by salt floatation and formalin-ether sedimentation technique
+The concentration of eggs can be done by salt floatation and formalin-ether sedimentation technique.
+Concentration techniques increase sensitivity, particularly important given that egg shedding (like several other intestinal parasites in this cluster) can be intermittent.

 Eggs: